polaternez/cat-image-classification/README.md

 ## Data Preprocessing
-- **Data Split:** The dataset was divided into 80% for training and 20% for testing to ensure the model learns well and is tested fairly..
+- **Data Split:** The dataset was divided into 80% for training and 20% for testing to ensure the model learns well and is evaluated fairly.
-- **Image Preprocessing:**
-  - Resizing: All images were resized to 224x224 pixels to keep them consistent.
+- **Image Preprocessing:** All images were resized to 224x224 pixels so they are perfectly uniform for the computer to read.
-- **Image Data Augmentation:** To make the model more adaptable and prevent it from overfitting, these techniques were applied:
+- **Image Data Augmentation:** To make the model more adaptable and prevent overfitting (getting too memorized on the training images), these techniques were applied:
   - Image Rotation
   - Image Translation (shifting)
   - Image Flipping